 Remember, you are smart enough and you are willing to work hard, now get out there and make the world a better place.
 Wear your ring with pride.
 I'll sleep well tonight, knowing that the future of my children and grandchildren is in good hands!

 Best wishes for a bright future,

 John P. S. Froats, P.Eng.

-John Froats is an Associate Professor and Nuclear Engineer in Residence at the University of Ontario Institute of Technology.
+John Froats is an Associate Professor and Nuclear Engineer in Residence at Ontario Tech University.

 Erica Lee Garcia